songquanpeng/blog/README.en.md

 ## blog-cli

 After signing in, open **CLI** in the admin sidebar and copy the installation command generated from `PUBLIC_URL`.
-The Python 3.9+ client uses this blog's own browser device flow; tokens last 365 days by default and can be revoked from the same page.
+The standalone Go client (no Python or Go runtime required) uses this blog's own browser device flow; tokens last 365 days by default and can be revoked from the same page.

 ```bash
 blog-cli auth login